Summary of progress on the Blaschke conjecture: What we know

 \section{What we know}

 As we will see below, any Blaschke manifold has the integral cohomology ring of a unique compact rank 1 symmetric space, called its \emph{model} \cite{Bott:1954,Samelson:1963}.
 The Blaschke conjecture is the claim that each Blaschke manifold is isometric to its model, up to constant metric rescaling.
 Today we know that, up to constant metric rescaling, every Blaschke manifold \(M\) is \emph{adjective} to its model: As we can see in the table, the Blaschke conjecture is solved just for homology spheres and homology real projective spaces.
+The proofs of my own paper \cite{McKay:2004} and of Yang's \cite{Yang:1990,Yang:1993} are flawed; see the section~\ref{section:sphere.fibrations} below for more information.
+These flaws have altered the above table from the table that appeared in the published version of the paper you are currently reading.